 Step 7: Follow-Up & Monitoring

 Set sticky cards or moat traps along baseboards for 8 weeks.
-Re-check moisture levels quarterly.
+Re-check moisture levels tri-annually (three times per year).

 Professional Treatments: Non-Repellent Sprays and Baits

 Our registered technicians start with a 78-point inspection.
 We perform crack-and-crevice service using EPA approved products vetted by our research team.
 Then we treat the perimeter with non-repellent barriers.
-Quarterly maintenance visits ensure protection since most products last 90 days.
+Tri-annual maintenance visits (three times per year) ensure protection since most products last 90 days.
 For local help, see Pest Control Arlington or Pest Control Bethesda.

 Seasonal Activity of Ants in Walls